jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

 * Do the same for a very low popular character like KANE, SUGAR
 * Calculate the ratio N/L for all the three above subgraphs

 [**REPORT - Q3**] Indicate the number of nodes (N) and edges (L) for all the three subgraphs above (find them in the Network Panel).
 Also, calculate the average degree, L<sub>max</sub>, and L/L<sub>max</sub> ratio.
 What are your thoughts about these numbers?
-Is this what you would expect?
-Can those numbers be explained from the point of view of characters interacting in the same comic?
+Is this what you would expect to happen?
+Can those numbers be explained from the point of view of characters interacting in the same comics?
+Which concept you studied in the theory classes is it related with?

 :warning: **Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
 If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
 You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
 You can also permanently adjust this by going to "Edit > Preferences".
 Depending on the computer, you can set this up to 2000 from the default of 200.
 Be careful: this will block your computer when dealing with large networks such as the hero network.